The Counselling Session

 The difference between counselling and psychotherapy

 I am often asked by clients where the line between counselling and psychotherapy is drawn.
 Typically counselling focuses on a specific issue that you are working through right now (e.g. a bereavement, difficulty in a personal relationship) and helps you to manage the issue with awareness about how it is making you feel and compassion for yourself.
 Psychotherapy involves exploring your past and finding keys to unlock the mystery behind why you behave in certain ways, attract certain things or people to you or why your life generally isn’t living up to your expectations.
 There is no need to distinguish where counselling and psychotherapy begin and end as your reason for being in therapy can change as we move through the process.
 As I am a fully trained counsellor and psychotherapist I can work with you at any level of depth that you feel safe and comfortable with and will always take your lead on where your journey takes us.

 What to expect

-My therapy room is located on Trafalgar Road in Greystones (see map).
-A warm, intimate, welcoming room just moments from the sea; it is an ideal space for your journey of self-discovery.
+My therapy room is located in Greystones, Co Wicklow.
+A warm, intimate, welcoming room just 1km from the sea; it is an ideal space for your journey of self-discovery.